10 of The Friendliest Dog Breeds That Get Along with Cats

-Now, if you find yourself ready for another pet and if you are considering to get a dog or a puppy, then you shouldn’t be scared about having pets that will end up fighting.
+Now, if you find yourself ready for another pet and if you are considering getting a dog or a puppy, then you shouldn’t be scared about having pets that will end up fighting.
 Both cats and dogs can learn to be sociable pets, even with each other.
 You just need to let them spend some time together so that they can get to know each other better.

 Before even thinking about how you can have your cat and dog get along, consider what kind of dog you should be bringing home.
 What you’ll be glad to know is that there are actually dog breeds that get along well with cats.
 Here are 10 of the friendliest dog breeds that you can choose from.

 Poodles are known to be loving and easy to train.
 This means that it will also be easy for them to get accustomed to other animals, even to your cat.

 Poodles are usually calm and gentle, and they vary in size.
 So you can choose one whose size wouldn’t be too intimidating for your cat.

 Surprisingly, a bulldog can actually get along well with cats.
 Bulldogs have an easygoing personality, and they can also be kind to other creatures.

 Just make sure that you train this breed properly as bulldogs still have the tendency to be aggressive.
 Once it is accustomed to your cat, you’ll see how fun bulldogs can be.

 This is known to be a kind breed.
 A Cavalier King Charles Spaniel can be polite to other dog breeds and creatures like your cat, so you shouldn’t have a hard time training one to be accustomed to your lovely kitty.